I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

 Put the rows aside and allow to cool before removing the paper again.

-Mistakes, big or small, happen to the best of us, especially when you're dealing with stretching t-shirts.
+Mistakes, big or small, happen to the best of us, especially when you're dealing with stretchy t-shirts.
 I prefer to call them challenges.
 In this case, the logo was a little bit distorted.
 It was also the longest design of all the shirts, which means that I cut all the blocks to this size.
-However, trouble struck when I cut the edge a little to close, and the design looked like it would be cut off when I sewed the pieces together.
+However, trouble struck when I cut the edge a little too close, and the design looked like it would be cut off when I sewed the pieces together.
 Here's the remedy.

 After your sandwich is together, you're ready to quilt!

 When quilting, set your stitch size to approximately 3 mm (unless doing free-motion.)
 Roll your quilt up like a scroll, so it will fit under the machine.
-Always start in the the middle and move out to the sides.
+Always start in the middle and move out to the sides.